Root Rot In Money Tree: Signs & How To Save!

 If your money tree sits in the water for an extended time, its roots will suffocate due to lack of oxygen and remain wet for long.

-A poor drainage system can cause overwatering even if you give the right amount of water to your money tree.
+A poor drainage system can cause overwatering even if you give your money tree the right amount of water.

-If the container of your money tree does not have drainage holes, the water will not be able to pass out of the system, due to which the soil will retain too much water.
+If the container of your money tree does not have drainage holes, the water will not be able to pass out of the system, so the soil will retain too much water.

-Along with the soil, the roots of the plant will also remain moist and does start rotting.
-Other than root rot, this condition can also cause fungus and bacterial infections.
+Along with the soil, the plant’s roots will also remain moist and start rotting.
+This condition can also cause fungus and bacterial infections besides root rot.

 Also Read: How Much Light Does A Money Tree Need?
 (Money Tree Light Requirements)

-You cannot use the same soil for all your plants because each has a different soil requirement.
+You cannot use the same soil for all your plants because each requires different soil.

 If you choose the incorrect soil, it will affect the plant’s health and cause harm to it.

-The money tree requires well-draining soil that will drain the excess water out of the pot so that the plant does not have to sit in the water for long.
+The money tree requires well-draining soil to drain the excess water out of the pot so that the plant does not have to sit in the water for long.

-If the water takes a lot of time to drain, you should repot your money tree using well-draining soil.
+If the water takes much time to drain, you should repot your money tree using well-draining soil.

 Low light is not an ideal condition for the money trees.
 The money trees enjoy bright and indirect sunlight throughout the day.

 Due to low light, the photosynthesis process will slow down, and the roots will remain wet, causing root rot.
-This will also invite bacteria and fungus.
+This will also invite bacteria and fungi.

-Many plant owners mistake placing their plants in oversized pots, thinking that they will not need to repot their plant.
+Many plant owners mistakenly place their plants in oversized pots, thinking they will not need to repot them.
 However, a larger pot can have adverse effects on the plant.

 If you place your money tree in an oversized pot, the pot will contain excess water that will take more time to drain out of the pot.

-As a result, you will end up watering more frequently that will keep the soil and the roots of the plant wet without giving them enough time to get dry.
+As a result, you will water more frequently, keeping the soil and the roots of the plant wet without giving them enough time to dry.

-Therefore, choosing the correct sized pot is essential for the well-being of your money tree.
+Therefore, choosing the correct pot size is essential for the well-being of your money tree.

-Repotting is the solution to root rot.
+Repotting is the best solution to fix root rot in the money tree.
 If you repot your money tree, it will help the roots and soil to recover.

 Root rot is a severe problem in money trees that can be deadly if you don’t treat the plant quickly.
 It is best to treat your money tree as soon as you identify the issue.

-Let’s take a look at the steps of repotting your money tree.
+Let’s take a look at the steps of repotting a money tree after root rot:

-1. The first step is getting the money tree out of its current pot.
-Always be gentle while taking the plant out of the container, or you might notice that the plant is damaged.
+- The first step is getting the money tree out of its current pot.
+Always be gentle while removing the plant from the container, or you might notice the plant is damaged.

-6. Keep the roots in an aerated area for few hours to let them dry.
+- Keep the roots in an aerated area for a few hours to let them dry.

-9. Place the plant in the middle of the pot and add soil from all sides to fill all the space and let the plant stand upright.
+- Place the plant in the middle of the pot, add soil from all sides to fill all the space, and let the plant stand upright.

-11. Avoid fertilizing the money tree for at least a month so that it can recover the stress caused due to root rot and repotting.
+- Avoid fertilizing the money tree for at least a month so that it can recover from the stress caused by root rot and repotting.

-12. In case of mild root rot, you don’t have to wait for a month and fertilize when the plant seems healthy and out of stress.
+- In case of mild root rot, you don’t have to wait a month and fertilize when the plant seems healthy and out of stress.

-13. Remember not to overwater the money tree again and always check the moistness of the soil before watering the plant.
+- Remember not to overwater the money tree again, and always check the moistness of the soil before watering the plant.

 How to prevent root rot in money trees?